LiuElvin/Liu_Portfolio/README.md

 3. Repeats several times for each $n$.

-4. Study the distribution of $R_c$.
-Produce some plots for networks corresponding to minimum, mean, median, and maximum values of $R_c$ to verify the methods.
+4. Included graphical analysis of the distribution of $R_c$.
+Produces some plots for networks corresponding to minimum, mean, median, and maximum values of $R_c$ to verify the helper methods successfully created the sparsest path.

 # [Project 2: Classify High-Dimensional Data]()
 In machine learning, classification is a task that assigns a class label to examples from the problem domain.
 However, high dimensionality poses significant statistical challenges and renders many traditional classification algorithms impractical to use.